Petrified Wood Oregon

 Where to Find Petrified Wood?

-Oregon is known for many places where you can find petrified wood and legally take it for your collections.
-A wide variety of fossilized wood can be found on gravel bars of the rivers, reservoir and lake shorelines, on ocean beaches, fields, quarries, and at designated public collecting sites.
+Oregon is known for many locations where you can find petrified wood and legally collect it for your collections.
+Fossilized wood can be found on gravel bars of rivers, reservoir and lake shorelines, ocean beaches, fields, quarries, and designated public collecting sites.

-Hampton Butte is well-known among rock collectors for its unique green petrified wood...
+Hampton Butte is popular among rock collectors for its unique green petrified wood.
+The 120-acre rockhounding area is located 12 miles northeast of Highway 20 near the community of Brothers.

 Where to Find Limb Casts?